Jack and Dan's: History

 Built in 1909, the building that currently holds Jack and Dan's was originally home to the Pioneer Educational Society, a financial organization of Jesuits in the Pacific Northwest.
 Nearby Gonzaga University was founded by Catholic priests of the Society of Jesus, or Jesuits, and the school remains a Jesuit institution.
 The building was divided into commercial spaces on the ground floor with apartments above.
 Sontag Grocery operated out of the southern commercial space of the building until 1934.

 The building's history as a drinking establishment began in 1933 with the end of Prohibition.
 A year later, Snappy Beer Parlor replaced Sontag Grocery on the south side of the building.
 There building has been home to a beer parlor, under various names, continuously ever since.

 The building's connection to Gonzaga athletics predates the Jack and Dan's name.
 Joey's Tavern opened in the space in 1947, named for owner Joey August, who was also the coach of the Gonzaga boxing team which won the 1950 national championship.
 Gonzaga discontinued its boxing program two years later and August went into the beer business full time.

 Former Gonzaga student Jack Stockton and his friend Dan Crowley purchased the bar in 1961, though it would be until 1975 before the pair renamed the bar Jack and Dan's.
 Crowley sold his share of the business in 1991 to former Gonzaga student Jeff Condill.
 Condill played alongside Jack's son John Stockton on the 1983-84 Gonzaga Bulldogs men's basketball team, and would remain in business with the elder Stockton until 2006.

 Jack sold his share of the business to another former Gonzaga student, Kevin MacDonald, in 2006.
 MacDonald and Condill own the business, but as of 2013 the building is owned by John Stockton.
 Jack Stockton died in 2017 at the age of 89.

 Jack and Dan's, and previous iterations of the tavern, shared the building with University Pharmacy from 1939 until 2004, when the pharmacy closed and the tavern expanded to take over the entire space.

 While still referred to as a tavern, with the word illuminated on the main sign out front, Jack and Dan's legally transitioned from a tavern to a bar and grill in 2007.
-Businesses legally defined as taverns can not sell hard alcohol in the state of Washington.
+Businesses legally defined as taverns cannot sell hard alcohol in the state of Washington.